learn-co-curriculum/node-non-blocking-sync-async/README.md

 Finish reading file
 ... // Content of the file
 ```

+You can observe that while the app was waiting on the file system task (reading), it processed the "I CAN DO SOMETHING ELSE WHILE WAITING!" console log.
+Typically a Node.js web server will be processing and handling multiple requests from clients at the same time while waiting for an input/output operation to finish.

 In the synchronous world, we would handle errors with `try/catch` so that `readFileSync` is wrapped in it: